Learnable Boundary Guided Adversarial Training: Introduction

 In order to seek guidance from clean model $\mathcal{M}^{natural}$, we expect the logit output of adversarial example $x^{adv}$ from $\mathcal{M}^{robust}$ to be similar to logits output of corresponding natural data $x$ that goes through $\mathcal{M}^{natural}$.
 As plotted in Fig. \ref{fig:illustration}(b), the classifier boundary of our $\mathcal{M}^{robust}$ is constrained by that of the clean model, which helps classify the clean data into correct categories.
 At the same time, adversarial examples are also correctly labeled, benefiting from the adversarial training scheme.

-Instead of constraining $\mathcal{M}^{robust}$ with the classifier boundary from one well trained static $\mathcal{M}^{natural}$, we further generalize our BGAT method to Learnable Boundary Guided Adversarial Training (LBGAT) by training $\mathcal{M}^{natural}$ and our required model $\mathcal{M}^{robust}$ at the same time to dynamically adjust classifier boundary of $\mathcal{M}^{natural}$ and learn the robustness-friendly one to further help $\mathcal{M}^{robust}$ enhance robustness.
+Instead of constraining $\mathcal{M}^{robust}$ with the classifier boundary from one well trained static $\mathcal{M}^{natural}$, we further generalize our method to Learnable Boundary Guided Adversarial Training (LBGAT) by training $\mathcal{M}^{natural}$ and our required model $\mathcal{M}^{robust}$ at the same time to dynamically adjust the classifier boundary of $\mathcal{M}^{natural}$ and learn the most robustness-friendly one to further help $\mathcal{M}^{robust}$ enhance robustness.
 To show the flexibility of our method, we incorporate our model into state-of-the-art methods Adversarial Logit Pairing (ALP) \cite{DBLP:journals/corr/abs-1803-06373} and TRADES \cite{zhang2019theoretically} respectively and accomplish remarkable improvement over the baselines.
+Interestingly, in our exploration, we observe the classifier boundary guidance from $\mathcal{M}^{natural}$ can also enhance model robustness, which gives us new insights and potentially facilitates progress for adversarial robustness.

-We conduct experiments on CIFAR-10, CIFAR-100, and the more challenging Tiny ImageNet to evaluate the performance of our models under both white- and black-box attack.
-Our models achieve impressive performance on these datasets.
-For example, our ``LBGAT+TRADES ($\alpha=0$)'' improves TRADES ($\alpha=6$) by 13.53\% and 3.3\% on natural data of CIFAR-100 and CIFAR-10 respectively.
-It is noteworthy that the robust accuracy is even slightly better than TRADES ($\alpha=6$) under the strongest auto-attack \cite{croce2020reliable}.
-On Tiny-ImageNet, our ``LBGAT+TRADES ($\alpha=0$)'' outperforms TRADES ($\alpha=6$) by 9.29\% on natural data and surpasses it in aspect of model robustness under 20 iterations of PGD attack.
-Moreover, under the black-box attack setting, our best model is 12.83\% higher than TRADES ($\alpha=6$) with the natural trained model as the source model on CIFAR-100.
+We conduct experiments on CIFAR-10, CIFAR-100, and Tiny ImageNet to evaluate the performance of our models under both white- and black-box attacks.
+Our models achieve impressive performance on these datasets and outperform previous work in a large margin.
+Particularly, we achieve state-of-the-art model robustness on CIFAR-100 without extra real or synthetic data under current the most popular auto-attack.